-Greg Eckman enters his second season as head coach at Johnson State College.
-Coach Eckman led JSC to a 4-21 record in first season in 2011-12.
+Greg Eckman enters his seventh season as head coach at Johnson State College.

 Coach Eckman served as assistant coach for the Johnson men’s basketball team under head coach Michael Osborne for five seasons from 2006-07 to 2010-11.
 He served double-duty during the 2010-11 season as he worked as the assistant to head women's basketball coach Dale Tatro as well.

-Coach Eckman, originally from Macomb, Michigan, resides in Westford, Vermont with his wife Chantal, son Mason, and daughter Borja.
+Coach Eckman, originally from Macomb, Michigan, resides in Westford, Vermont with his wife Chantal, son Mason, and daughter Borjia.